 - "Patience attracts happiness; it brings near that which is far."
 (Swahili proverb)

 - "To lose patience is to lose the battle."
 (Mahatma Gandhi)

-These sayings illustrate that patience is the key to success in many cases.
-Whether it is friendship, overcoming severe blows of fate or the path to professional success – everything benefits from your patience.
-So it is often worth waiting instead of acting hastily.
+These sayings show that patience can be the key to success in many instances.
+Whether it is a matter of fostering friendships, overcoming great misfortune or finding the path to professional success – you can always benefit from patience, so it is often worth taking the time to wait instead of acting hastily.